pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 - Check it Out, Cool.
 When searching a room, etc. This isn't just looking, it's wandering around and such.
 - Hack it, McGuyver.
 When you try to repair or build something.
-- Do something through stress, Hot.
-Like Defy Danger, but you're specifically fighting the mental strain of stress.
 - Persuade, Cool (or Genre-savviness where appropriate).
 When you persuade someone of something, or try to convince them that your genre-savvy plan is safer.